Application to Masters in Animals and Public Policy

 If you are currently enrolled in an academic program, please submit an official transcript of the work you have completed to date.
 When additional grades become available, please submit an updated transcript.

-Please have all official transcripts sent electronically to firstname.lastname@example.org or mailed to:
+Please have all official transcripts sent directly from the registrar's office electronically to firstname.lastname@example.org or mailed to:

 Office of Admissions

 Cummings School of Veterinary Medicine at Tufts University